 PFI contracts typically involve a private sector entity (the operator) constructing or enhancing property used in the provision of a public service, and operating and maintaining that property for a specified period of time.
 The operator is paid for its services over the period of the arrangement.
 As the Council is deemed to control the services that are provided under its PFI and similar arrangement schemes, and as the ownership of the property, plant & equipment will pass to the Council at the end of the contracts for no additional charge, the Council carries the property, plant & equipment used under the contracts on the balance sheet.
 The original recognition of the property, plant & equipment is balanced by the recognition of a liability for amounts due to the scheme operator to pay for the property, plant & equipment.
-PFI Property, plant & equipment owned by the Council.
+PFI Property, plant & equipment recognised on the balance sheet are revalued and depreciated in the same way as property plant and equipment owned by the Council.